huangkungit/common-java-tools/README.md

-# common-java-tools
-some simple tools used in project
+# simple tools used in my project

-1. a simply aes encrypt tool
+* a tool for encrypting/decoding base on aes
+* a tool for extracting real IP of client from httpRequest
+* a tool for exporting/importing csv file base on openCsv
+* a tool for exporting/importing excel file base on poi